 At its most western edge, the Cotswold escarpment holds for wide views.
 From Dover’s Hill down to Uley Bury, you’ll see faraway Wales, the Forest of Dean and the Malvern Hills, as well as some fine panoramas of the Cotswolds themselves rising up from the Severn Plain and Vale of Evesham.
 The Cotswold Way National Trail follows this edge for much of its 163 km route.

 Laurie Lee, author of the childhood memories in Cider with Rosie grew up in the Cotswolds.

 Much of the Cotswolds’ history is tied to the fortunes of wool.
 At one time this was the wool capital of Europe.
-The Industrial Revolution transformed the local woollen industry, bringing great mills to the Stroud Valley and poverty to the old weaving villages.
-Today only few sheep are left and agricultural changes over the last century brought the local ‘Cotswold Lion’ breed almost to extinction.
+The Industrial Revolution transformed the local woolen industry, bringing great mills to the Stroud Valley and poverty to the old weaving villages.
+Today only a few sheep are left and agricultural changes over the last century brought the local ‘Cotswold Lion’ breed almost to extinction.

 Featured Image: Typical Cotswolds Houses (Photo Credit: _Arktoi (cc))

 Get a Free House Sitting Checklist